tantansir/tantansir.github.io/_pages/about.md

 Currently, I am focusing on:

-(1) Representation and embedding of geographic and spatial knowledge as a foundation for building world models
+(1) Large-scale AI-enhanced geospatial data analysis to uncover urban behavioral patterns

-(2) Embodied urban intelligence with applications in low-altitude planning and navigation
+(2) Mobility and accessibility in urban infrastructure for people with disabilities

-(3) Multimodal urban data fusion for constructing city-scale foundation models and virtual urban agents
+(3) Visual aesthetics in urban perception to inform urban design and regeneration

-(4) Large-scale geospatial data analysis to uncover urban behavioral patterns
+(4) Multimodal urban data fusion for constructing virtual urban agents and urban digital twins for sustainable and equitable cities

-(5) Mobility and accessibility in urban infrastructure for people with disabilities
+(5) Embodied urban intelligence that coordinates interactions among autonomous vehicles, drones, and pedestrians

-(6) Visual aesthetics in urban perception to inform urban design and regeneration
+(6) Representation and embedding of geographic and spatial knowledge as a foundation for building world models

 My research aims to build intelligent systems that are spatially and socially aware, providing computational solutions that make cities more adaptive, inclusive, and human-centric, while addressing complex societal challenges.